spaceadler/homelab/README.md

 ## Network Topology & Security Model

 The network topology is designed to prioritize rigorous security without sacrificing the ease of use typically associated with local area networks.
 The Tailscale daemon runs on the Host Node (Raspberry Pi), advertising the device to the encrypted mesh.
-Client devices (phones, laptops, tablets) connect to this mesh to access services, effectively flattening the network geography—the user connects to spaceadler.local identically whether they are in the living room or on a different continent.
+Client devices (phones, laptops, tablets) connect to this mesh to access services, effectively flattening the network geography.
+The user connects to spaceadler.local identically whether they are in the living room or on a different continent.

 ### Mermaid Topology Diagram